 County Lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs into one or more importing areas [within the UK], using dedicated mobile phone lines or another form of “deal line”.
 They are likely to exploit children and vulnerable adults to move [and store] the drugs and money, and they will often use coercion, intimidation, violence (including sexual violence) and weapons. – The National Crime Agency

 Between school and home, Tyler’s life is caught in a trap of caring responsibilities, poverty and a growing need for independence and security.
-The enigmatic Simon (Harris Dickinson) understands Tyler’s longing for the latter.
+The enigmatic Simon (Harris Dickinson) understands Tyler’s longing.
 Simon appears to be a new friend, a surrogate older brother who understands Tyler’s anger and provides protection from harm.
 And it’s not long before Simon offers Tyler a way to make ‘easy’ money.
-Tyler quickly accepts before learning that no money comes easily, and dirty money comes with many deadly strings attached.
+Tyler quickly accepts before learning that money doesn’t come easily, and dirty money comes with many deadly strings attached.

 READ MORE: CONSEQUENCES

 Blake’s film is rooted in the kitchen sink realism of Ken Loach, Mike Leigh and Tony Richardson, as he wraps Tyler’s journey in an inescapable loop of poverty and crime.
-Here Conrad Khan is a revelation as Tyler, his performance rich in the anger, despair and need for belonging every teen faces while reflecting the painful truth of poverty and segregation in modern-day Britain through a single look or gesture.
-Here Blake demonstrates just how short and sharp the descent into a darker world can be for vulnerable young people.
+Conrad Khan is a revelation as Tyler, his performance rich in the anger, despair, and need for belonging that every teen faces, while reflecting the painful truth of poverty and segregation in modern-day Britain through a single look or gesture.

 READ MORE: SLAPFACE

-As County Lines comes to a close, there are no simple answers to the gaps in social and educational support that often lead to coercion and crime.
-Here the journey we take with Tyler is a mere snapshot of a much larger and more complex problem.
-But in generating a series of meaningful discussions, County Lines becomes a talking point for young people, parents and professionals, and it is here that Blake’s film is at its most powerful.
+As County Lines comes to a close, there are no simple answers to the gaps in social and educational support that often lead to coercion and crime, and our journey alongside Tyler is a mere snapshot of a much larger and more complex problem.
+But in generating a series of meaningful discussions, County Lines becomes a talking point for young people, parents and professionals, and it is here that Blake’s film is at its most potent.

 Director: Henry Blake